rexlx/performance/README.md

-a package for recording simple system metrics on linux.
+a package for recording system metrics on linux.